-However, India and China are still both poor, developing countries, and the tradeoff between cost and functionality is quite different for a local customer even a local corporate customer-than it is for a Western customer.
+Many interviewees placed far more stress on the importance of "(re)engineering products for the local market" as a source of coinvention than we initially expected.
+In many markets for industrial intermediate goods-and even in some markets for consumer goods-the Chinese market is now substantially larger than the US market or even the European market.
+India now has more cellular phone subscribers than the United States has citizens.
+However, India and China are still both poor, developing countries, and the trade-off between cost and functionality is quite different for a local customer-even a local corporate customer-than it is for a Western customer.
 Therefore, a significant fraction of local engineering personnel were employed in the ongoing process of reengineering Western products for the local market-in ways that were both subtle and profound.
 This activity was taking place in both China and India, but the tone of the interviews suggested a significantly greater intensity of this effort in China.
 In the context of this reengineering work, it is not surprising that local engineers often take a leading role.
 However, the division between "reengineering for the local market" and "contributing to the global R&D agenda" was a fuzzy one and, over time, the same local engineer might be involved in both kinds of undertakings.
 In fact, interviewees noted that some cost-reducing innovations are often applied to products in other developing markets around the world and sometimes to even Western products and processes.
-For these reasons, reengineering projects could generate co-invented U.S. patents.
+For these reasons, reengineering projects could generate coinvented US patents.

 Finally, our interviewees generally confirmed both the communications challenges posed by intercontinental research collaboration and the role of modern telecommunications technologies in meeting these challenges.
 Videoconferencing and software design tools that allowed a globally distributed team to work with the same virtual prototypes were important mechanisms facilitating research collaboration.
-R&D engineers noted that videoconferences with collaborators around the world were now a routine practice in most projects.
+The R&D engineers noted that videoconferences with collaborators around the world were now a routine practice in most projects.
 It was also seen as important for the firms to ensure a steady flow of personnel between the various global R&D centers.
-Face-to-face communications helped provide a foundation of basic understanding and trust that later internet-mediated interaction could build on.
+Face-to-face communications helped provide a foundation of basic understanding and trust that later Internet-mediated interaction could build on.
 Most interviewers agreed that, without modern communications tools, this kind of globally distributed R&D effort would be impossible.

-VI.
-Conclusions and Implications
+5.6 Conclusions and Implications

-In this paper, we have analyzed the patterns found in India- and Chinabased U.S. patents.
-In doing so, we found that a majority of India's U.S. patents are owned by foreign MNCs, with U.S. firms playing an especially important role.
-Similarly, a majority of China's U.S. patents are owned by non-Chinese MNCs, with Taiwanese and U.S. firms playing a significant role.
-We have shown that China- and India-based U.S patents are technologically concentrated in IT-related fields.
-We suspect that the prevalence of software-based design and engineering tools in these domains might have facilitated co-invention and long distance R&D efforts.
-We explored the geographic distribution of Indian and Chinese inventors and found that the majority of Indian and Chinese inventors are clustered in the most economically advanced regions in both countries, where FDI is also concentrated.
+In this chapter, we have analyzed the patterns found in India- and Chinabased US patents.
+In doing so, we found that a majority of India's US patents are owned by foreign MNCs, with US firms playing an especially important role.
+Similarly, a majority of China's US patents are owned by non-Chinese MNCs, with Taiwanese and US firms playing a significant role.
+We have shown that China- and India-based US patents are technologically concentrated in IT-related fields.
+We suspect that the prevalence of software-based design and engineering tools in these domains might have facilitated coinvention and long distance R&D efforts.
+We explored the geographic distribution of Indian and Chinese inventors and found that the majority of Indian and Chinese inventors are clustered in the most economically advanced regions in both countries, where foreign direct investment (FDI) is also concentrated.